sol/json-fu/README.md

 }
 ```

-`fromJSON message :: Maybe Message` can be used to recover the original data
+`parseJSON message >>= fromJSON :: Maybe Message` can be used to recover the
-type.
+original data type.